 Does Blue Cross Blue Shield Cover Addiction Rehab?

 It can be overwhelming to go through your BCBS policy to find out if they will cover the cost of substance abuse treatment for you or a loved one.
 We have an expertly trained staff of addiction experts ready and willing to help you navigate through the intricacies of your policy.
 All you need to do is call, and we will take care of the rest.

 Blue Cross Blue Shield Insurance for Drug and Alcohol Treatment

 BCBS insurance companies are nationwide and insure close to 105 million individuals and families— that’s almost one in every three people that they cover!
-While each policy varies, providing a range of benefits which can cover drug and alcohol addiction treatment, the assorted options can cover anywhere depending on the state you live in and what plan you have purchased.
+While each policy varies, providing a range of benefits that can cover drug and alcohol addiction treatment, the assorted options can include anywhere depending on the state you live in and what plan you have purchased.

 Universal BCBS coverage includes some of the costs associated with the following levels of care: